cp3402-students/project-2025-tr1-jcua-team3/site.md

 # Site Information

-Think about someone else, perhaps the client, who already knows WordPress taking over the running of the site itself: how do they add new content – as a page or a post?
-In what category?
-You may have used a plugin for a calendar of events or something, which needs to be described.
-Do not recreate WordPress documentation but clearly explain to the client’s site maintainer how this site is organised and can be updated.

 ## Staging and Live Sites Explained

 There are 2 sites for the client's maintainer, staging and live.
 Having these 2 sites are good because to can make changes to the contents or work on updates for the staging site without worrying about breaking the live site.